kwaledesign/Colorkit/README.md

 along with additional functions and mixins that make generating harmonious color schemes a breeze.

-Checkout the [Colorkit Codepen](http://codepen.io/kwaledesign/pen/glxBi) to play with a live version.
+Checkout the [Colorkit Codepen](http://codepen.io/kwaledesign/pen/glxBi) to play with a live version, or read the [docs](kwaledesign.github.io/Colorkit).

 ##Installation:
-1. Download or clone the Colorkit repo
-2. Install the Colorkit gem
+Install the Colorkit gem (you may need to run as sudo depending on your Ruby enviornment).
 ```
-sudo gem install colorkit
+gem install colorkit
 ```
-3. Run compass create specifying your project's directory (run compass create --help for further instructions).
+Run compass create specifying your project's directory (run compass create --help for further instructions).
 ```
 compass create my_project_name -r colorkit --using colorkit
 ```

-To use Colorkit in an existing project:
+To use Colorkit in an existing project edit your project's config.rb file adding:
-1. Download and install Colorkit
-2. Edit your project's config.rb file adding:
 ```
 require 'colorkit'
 ```